ACL Rehab Goals - Early Phase

 Early Graft Healing 0-4 weeks

-The body has recognised the original ligament has been replaced by a new tissue graft (usually a tendon graft from hamstrings, patella or quadricep).
+The body has recognised the original ligament has been replaced by a new tissue graft (tendon graft from hamstrings, patella or quadriceps).
 The healing cells get to work and bombard the area to start remodelling the new tissue and laying down new networks to increase blood supply (known as re-vascularisation).

 Proliferation 4-12 weeks

-Re-vascularisation increases and the “healing cells” start to lay down an external matrix or scaffolding around the new graft and bone tunnels.
+Re-vascularisation increases and the healing cells start to lay down a scaffolding of tissue around the new graft and bone tunnels.
 This prepares the graft tissue to enter the next stage, where it starts to morph into the mechanical strength of an intact ACL to withstand increasing loads.

 With the support of the scaffolding around it, the body will start to lay down the foundations for the graft to turn into and do the job of a ligament.
-This phase has been seen to continue for up to 2 years.
+This phase continues for up to 2 years.

-Understanding these stages of healing is important as you find the right balance in your rehabilitation in the first few months post op.
+Understanding these stages helps you find the right balance in the first few months after surgery.
 Here are the key measures and goals we use post ACL surgery in the first phase of rehab:

 1. Walk without a limp